SystemsApproach/private5g/cloud.rst

   fields:

    * `name`: Name of the range.
 Used as a key.
-   * `imsi-range-from`: First IMIS in the range.
+   * `imsi-range-from`: First IMSI in the range.
-   * `imsi-range-to`: Last IMIS in the range.
+   * `imsi-range-to`: Last IMSI in the range.
 Can be omitted if the range only contains one IMSI.
 * `ip-domain`: Reference to an `IP-Domain` object that describes the IP and DNS settings for UEs within this group.